-Humble pie, eating crow, the ol’ foot in the mouth … all ways of saying what I soon may be experiencing in regards to Wild Turkey Kentucky Spirit.
+Humble pie, eating crow, the ol’ foot in the mouth … all ways of saying what I soon may be experiencing in regard to Wild Turkey Kentucky Spirit.
 Well, maybe.

 Many of you might recall my post from several weeks ago titled, “R.I.P.
 Wild Turkey Kentucky Spirit.”
 It was in many ways a rant, though my intention was never to complain (okay, maybe a little).
 In truth, my sole objective was to shed light on what I consider specifics of the expression requiring attention.
 Without that attention, my concern was (and remains) that Kentucky Spirit might be seeing its final days.